-Want to get in shape for the summer?
+Want to get fitter, healthier and lose weight?
 Here’s why high-intensity interval training (HIIT) could help improve your fitness and your health.

 1. It improves your stamina

 HIIT works on the principle of adaption, where the body adapts to the strain it is put under to improve its ability to cope.
-By pushing the body into the anaerobic zone, where the heart is performing to 80-90% of its maximum rate, the heart, lungs and muscles will learn to adapt to the challenge¹.
-Not only will a person find that the exercises become easier, they’re body will also be able to maintain speed and exertion during other forms of rigorous exercise².
+By pushing the body into the anaerobic zone, where the heart is performing to 80-90% of its maximum rate, the heart, lungs and muscles will learn to adapt to the challenge.¹

 2. It increases your strength